 1. Monitoring System Use

 a.
-Employees and Contractors should have no expectation of privacy in their use of Internet services provided by our company.
-We reserve the right to monitor for unauthorized activity the information sent, received, processed or stored on company provided network and computer resources, without the consent of the creator(s) or recipient(s).
-This includes use of the Internet as well as our e-mail and instant messaging systems.
+Employees and Contractors should have no expectation of privacy in their use of Internet services provided by the company.
+We reserve the right to monitor for unauthorized activity the information sent, received, processed, or stored on the company-provided network and computer resources, without the consent of the creator(s) or recipient(s).
+This includes the use of the Internet as well as our e-mail and instant messaging systems

 User Access Policy

 - Access to Confidential and Internal data must be made in writing and approved by senior management

 - User accounts that have not been used for 90 days may be disabled without warning.
 After 180 days of inactivity, these accounts may be deleted without warning

 - Managers must notify the DPO of a change in employment status (such as when a User takes a leave of absence, transfers managers, or is terminated).
 The account of a User on a leave of absence can be retained, suspended, or deleted at the discretion of the User‘s manager.

 B. User Responsibilities